D-MBLD/phpbb-telegram-bridge/README.md

 Just think about a good name and description.
 Nothing else is needed for this extension.
 Well, you need the bot token in the following step.

+## Define Bot Commands

+If you like, you may define the commands start and update for the bot.
+Therefore navigate with BotFather to "edit commands" and enter something like start - Show all forums update - Update

 ## Enable and customise the extension
 Go to "ACP" > "Customise" > "Extensions" and enable the "Telegram Bridge" extension.